Battle of Khwar Pass

-The Battle of Khwar Pass (نبرد سردر خوار) was a failed ambush set up by Ashraf Hotaki during his retreat in the aftermath of his defeat at the Battle of Damghan (1729).
-Gathering what forces lay on his route, Ashraf pulled together another formidable fighting force around the remains of his badly bloodied force, even having enough men to spare for an ambush set up at a narrow pass east of Varamin.
+The Battle of Khwar Pass (نبرد سردر خوار) was a failed ambush set up by Ashraf Hotaki during his retreat following his defeat at the Battle of Damghan (1729).
+Gathering the forces available along his route, Ashraf assembled another substantial fighting force from the remnants of his army.
+He also had enough troops to establish an ambush at a narrow pass east of Varamin.

+Nader, having learned of Ashraf's preparations, approached the pass with caution and avoided being caught in the ambush.
+The failure of the ambush forced Ashraf's forces to withdraw, abandoning their guns and baggage.
+The encounter further weakened Ashraf's army during his retreat from central Persia.

 Battle

 Placing hidden guns and sharpshooters on the high ground overlooking the pass and fortifying the narrow pathway Ashraf even left a significant body of cavalry behind in order to hunt down the survivors of the ambush.
 Nader's spies however reported on Ashraf's designs at Khwar.
 Skirting around the ambush Nader, personally taking command, launched a two-pronged assault utilizing musketeers with artillery support, catching the Afghans in an ambush of his own, forcing the Pashtuns to flee leaving their guns and baggage behind.